By accepting you will be accessing a service provided by a third-party external to https://www.medentry.edu.au/

 So taking the undergraduate entry pathway, you would have 8493.81 hours to spare.
 8493.81 hours that you could spend do anything and everything else.
 Or, you could choose the graduate entry medical pathway (via the GAMSAT) and spend 8493.81 hours of your time studying that you will never get back.
 Not to mention the potential earnings you will have missed out on here.

-Further, for universities such as Monash located further from the inner-city, students will only be required on campus for the first year.
+Further, for school leaver entry programs, students will only be required on campus for the first year.
 From second year onwards, students attend placements in hospitals and other health or aged care services which are likely to be closer to home.

 The bottom line is: you can earn back lost money, but you can’t earn back lost time.